ProjectLighthouseCAU/PythonAnimations/README.md

 Each class needs to provide a 'get_frame()' function, which then generates a frame and then increase the simulation by a timestep.
 The return value of the get_frame function needs to be of the format list[list[tuple[int, int, int]]].

+A reset() function shall be provided which resets the inner state of the animation to the initial state.

 Each class also needs to provide a 'get_params()' function which returns a dictionary with optional parameters:
 - "FPS": int | float